Image courtesy of Cong H on Pexels Image courtesy of Cong H on Pexels

 Drew is a beautiful little boy.
 He loves to fist bump with his head, and his huge eyes glow with intelligence.
 He required only 0.5 units of Lantus insulin twice daily initially, but now he requires no insulin at all - just a diabetic hard food and Fancy Feast chicken or feast canned cat food.
 And he LOVES to be brushed!

 Drew is very anxious to go to a new home where he can be a best friend to the human(s) who will love and care for him for the rest of his life.
-He would be ecstatic if his friend Ronald, who is also diabetic, could go with him - they are very close!
+He currently lives with his friend Lawrence, who is also diabetic - they are very close!
+It is normal to see them bumping heads, walking shoulder to shoulder or sleeping together - they are best buds!!
 Both would love the stability of home and family - it will be Drew's fondest wish, which will hopefully come true very soon.
 He is fully up to date on his vaccines, tested negative for FIV and FeLV and is treated for all parasites.
-If you'd like to meet this little boy, please drop us a line!
+He is grateful to his sponsors who help provide prescription diabetic food, blood glucose curves to ensure his insulin levels are adequate and routine medical care.

 Rosco